Scarlett Johansson’s ‘Ghost In The Shell’ Will Be Dubbed By Original Actors

 Paul said, “Ghost in the Shell was a very international story, and it wasn’t just focused on Japanese; it was supposed to be an entire world.
 That’s why I say the international approach is, I think, the right approach to it.”

-But some critics are anrgy about the whitewashing of the movie and they said that Paul’s argument is invalid seeing that the first trailer of Ghost in the Shell featured locations that look a lot like Japanese settings.
+But some critics are angry about the whitewashing of the movie and they said that Paul’s argument is invalid seeing that the first trailer of Ghost in the Shell featured locations that look a lot like Japanese settings.

-According to The Verge, when the first trailer was shown there were characters in the video that looked like cyborg geishas, writings on neon billboards that were written in kanji and Takeshi Kitano speaking only Japanese to Scarlett Johansson’s character.
+According to the Verge, when the first trailer was shown, there were characters in the video that looked like cyborg geishas, writings on neon billboards that were written in kanji and Takeshi Kitano speaking only Japanese to Scarlett Johansson’s character.

 It is probably why the producers of the film are bringing back the original actors of the anime film to dub the live-adaptation into Japanese.
 They’re probably hoping that hiring the actors who popularized the main heroes of Ghost in the Shell would appease the angry fans who have been criticizing the live-adaptation’s whitewashed cast.

-But despite this development some hardcore fans of the anime might not be convinced to back off from criticizing the upcoming film, although, the director of the original anime film is more than happy about decision to bring back the original actors to the live-adaptation.
+But despite this development, some hardcore fans of the anime might not be convinced to back off from criticizing the upcoming film, although, the director of the original anime film is more than happy about decision to bring back the original actors to the live-adaptation.

 Mamoru Oshii, the director of the original Ghost in the Shell, said that he’s looking forward to seeing the original voice actors be involved in the live adaptation and he assures everyone that the original cast will perform exceedingly well in acting out their familiar roles once more.